What is Gammaked?

 - Skin redness

-The most commonly occurring side effects related to the route of administration of IVIg and the condition treated include the following.
+The most common side effects by the route of administration and condition treated are listed below.

 - Increased cough